Q: Where are lessons held?

 Q: Do I have to buy specific materials?

 A: A notebook is essential.
-The student will also need to bring a decent-quality deck of playing-cards to their lessons (Bicycle brand cards or similar are recommended – I can provide cards at cost price).
+The student will also need to bring a decent-quality deck of playing-cards to their lessons (Bicycle brand cards or similar are recommended).
 The emphasis in the lessons is on magic with everyday objects.
 Click here for more information on materials.

 Q: Will I have to practise?